Iranian opposition: Proposal for a transitional government

 On 24 June 2025, the president-elect of the National Council of Resistance of Iran, Maryam Rajavi, said that an alternative government cannot be "imposed from above, as was done a century ago when Britain installed a monarchy by appointment".
-She added that "the solution for Iran lies neither in appeasement nor in war, but in a third option: regime change by the people of Iran and the organized resistance", stressing that the NCRI would be the best current option for change in Iran.
+She added that "the solution for Iran lies neither in appeasement nor in war, but in a third option: regime change by the people of Iran and the organised resistance", stressing that the NCRI would be the best current option for change in Iran.
 She advocates for "a democratic, non-nuclear republic, with the separation of religion and state, gender equality and also autonomy for Iran's nationalities."
+Though, support for the NCRI remains unclear, and Reza Pahlavi stands out against all leaders.
 On 26 July 2025, Reza Pahlavi hosted a conference of opposition activists in Munich.
 He claimed that at least 50,000 officials from inside Iran's government and military registered through a secure channel to coordinate the ousting of the Iranian government.

-According to an analysis from Robert Kaplan of the Center for a New American Security, Iran is distinguished from many Arab states by its natural borders, untouched by European border drawing, and is a civilizational cultural sphere similar to China and Greece.
+According to an analysis from Robert Kaplan of the Center for a New American Security, Iran's natural borders makes itself distinct from many Arab states as the country was untouched by European border drawing, and is a civilisational cultural sphere similar to China and Greece.
 Kaplan believes this factor would allow Iran to "avoid the chaos that accompanied the yearnings for democracy in such an artificially drawn state as Iraq".
 He also believes that Iran is the "Middle East's geopolitical pivot point", and with a large and educated population, the country under a "more liberal regime" will have major influence on Mesopotamia to the west and Central Asia to the east.
 It is likely that an Iran under a liberal government would become an ally of the United States and Europe.

-On 31 July 2025, Maryam Rajavi proposed the overthrow of the Islamic Republic and the establishment of a democratic, non-nuclear state during a rally in Rome organized by the National Council of Resistance of Iran.
+On 31 July 2025, the National Council of Resistance of Iran organized a rally in Rome, where Maryam Rajavi proposed the overthrow of the Islamic Republic and the establishment of a democratic, non-nuclear state.
 The event drew support from notable Western political figures.